Menu

 Help Coordinate a Teacher Inservice

-If your child is using an FM or remote mic system, the IEP should include it as an accommodation.
-It’s important to identify in advance who at the school district is responsible for locating the FM and receivers, charging the system and assuring the FM and transmitter connects appropriately with your child’s hearing technology.
+If your child is using an RM system, the IEP should include it as an accommodation.
+It’s important to identify in advance who at the school district is responsible for locating the RM system, charging the system and assuring the RM system and transmitter connects appropriately with your child’s hearing technology.
 You and your child’s team will identify a specific location where the transmitter and receivers will be stored and charged every night.

 Make an Instructional Video